• Resources

 Before you can receive benefits payments, you’ll have to show the SSA that your ulcerative colitis meets their strict criteria.
 You can also increase your odds of approval by working with a disability lawyer.

-See if your ulcerative colitis might qualify for disability.
+See if your ulcerative colitis qualifies for disability.

 Criteria for getting disability with ulcerative colitis